CaioOliveira793/rust_unit_of_work/readme.md

 # Unit of Work

-A rust implementation of the [Unit of Work pattern](https://martinfowler.com/eaaCatalog/unitOfWork.html) using GAT (Generic associated types)
+A rust implementation of the [Unit of Work pattern](https://martinfowler.com/eaaCatalog/unitOfWork.html) using GAT (Generic associated type)

 ## Goal